What's on this page:

 - Comply with applicable legal, regulatory and professional obligations, including cooperating with regulatory bodies, e.g. the ICO, FCA and PRA, MIB and government authorities, to comply with law enforcement and to manage legal claims;

-- Identify vulnerable customers and other individuals, to help us better meet their needs and to comply with regulatory guidance about how we treat vulnerable customers and other individuals.
-Sometimes you or a third party may tell us that you are vulnerable, and in other cases we may infer this from your Personal Information and our interactions with you;
+- Identify and support individuals requiring additional support, to help us better meet your needs and to comply with regulatory guidance about how we meet your needs.
+Sometimes you or a third party may tell us that you have additional support requirements, and in other cases we may infer this from your Personal Information and our interactions with you;

 - Establish, enforce and defend our legal rights or those third parties, including enforcing our terms and conditions, pursuing available remedies and limiting our damages;

 - Carry out activities that are in the public interest, e.g. we may need to use Personal Information to carry out anti-money laundering checks;